How to Sketch While You Travel

 I might be completely biased, but I love my sketchbooks from Papier.
 Yes, they might have my illustrations on the front, but the paper inside is great for pencil sketching, gouache and watercolours.
 The sketchbook is paperback and staple bound so it opens up completely flat and is very light to pack.
 The pages are thick enough that you can paint on both side.

-If you are packing traditional pencils make sure you bring a pencil sharpener, and if you are taking a mechanical pencil make sure you bring some spare lights.
+If you are packing traditional pencils make sure you bring a pencil sharpener, and if you are taking a mechanical pencil make sure you bring some spare leads.
 I bought my Blackwing pencil with me which has a great rubber on the end.

 I used a make up bag from Nikki Strange as a giant pencil case which I could fit my sketchbook, paint set, brushes and pencils into.
 Having everything all in one bag made it easy to keep everything together.